 Today we are making an easy Funnel Cake recipe.

 - 1/4 tsp salt

 - 2/3 c milk

-- *You will need cooking oil for frying, paper towels for draining, and powdered sugar (or fruit) for topping.*
+You will also need a few inches of oil for frying, paper towel(s) for draining, and powdered sugar (or fruit) for topping.

 - Beat one egg and put it into the mixer